Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

-\begin{question} Can one construct a $(2k-1)\cdot(1+\eps)$-spanner in general weighted graphs with lightness $O(n^{1/k})$, within (nearly) linear time for any fixed $\eps < 1$? \end{question}
+\begin{question} Can one construct a $(2k-1)(1+\eps)$-spanner in general weighted graphs with lightness $O(n^{1/k})$, within near-linear time for any fixed $\eps \in (0,1)$? \end{question}

-\paragraph{Unit disk graphs.~} Given a set of $n$ points $P \subseteq \mathbb{R}^d$, a \emph{unit ball graph} for $P$, denoted by $U = U(P)$, is the \emph{geometric graph} with vertex set $P$, where there is an edge between two points $p \not= q \in P$ (with weight $\nor2{p,q}$) iff $\nor2{p,q}\leq 1$.
-When $d = 2$, we call $U$ a \emph{unit disk graph (UDG)}; for convenience, we'll use the term {\em unit disk graph} also for $d > 2$.
+\paragraph{Unit disk graphs} Given a set of $n$ points $P \subseteq \mathbb{R}^d$, a \emph{unit ball graph} for $P$, denoted by $U = U(P)$, is the \emph{geometric graph} with vertex set $P$, where there is an edge between two points $p \not= q \in P$ (with weight $\nor2{p,q}$) iff $\nor2{p,q}\leq 1$.\footnote{Throughout we use $\nor2{p,q}$ to denote the Euclidean distance between a pair $p,q$ of points in $\mathbb{R}^d$.} When $d = 2$, we call $U$ a \emph{unit disk graph (UDG)}; for convenience, we'll use the term {\em unit disk graph} also for $d > 2$.
 (See~\Cref{sec:prelim} for a more detailed discussion on geometric graphs.)

+There is a large body of work on spanners for UDGs; see~\cite{LCW02,LiCWW03,LW04,GaoGHZZ05,WangL07,PK08,PelegR10,FurerK12,biniaz2020plane}, and the references therein.
+One conclusion that emerges from the previous work (see \cite{PelegR10} in particular) is that if one does not care about the running time, then constructing $(1+\eps)$-spanners for unit disk graphs is just as easy as constructing $(1+\eps)$-spanners for the entire Euclidean space.
+Moreover, the greedy $(1+\eps)$-spanner for the Euclidean space, after removing from it all edges of weight larger than 1, provides a $(1+\eps)$-spanner for the underlying unit disk graph.
+The greedy $(1+\eps)$-spanner in $\mathbb{R}^d$ has constant sparsity and lightness for constant $\eps$ and $d$, specifically, sparsity $\Theta(\eps^{-d+1})$ and lightness $O(\eps^{-d}\log(1/\eps))$, which is tight up to the $\log(1/\eps)$ factor (cf.\ \cite{LS19}).